Water, soda, Spezi: It doesn't always have to be Oktoberfest beer

 Those who want to do without alcohol at the Oktoberfest have a wide choice of beverages.
 After all, not all Oktoberfest visitors focus on enjoying a good beer.
 Some simply don't like the popular barley juice, others perhaps still have to drive, are too young for it or generally don't drink alcohol.
 Here's what else there is to drink and how much it costs, from non-alcoholic beer to table water.

-Those who prefer their beer alcohol-free will get their money's worth at the Oktoberfest.
+Those who prefer their beer non-alcoholic will get their money's worth at the Oktoberfest.
 Almost all festival tents also offer non-alcoholic beer.
-Only in the Augustiner Festhalle, the Schützen Festzelt, Kuffler's Weinzelt and Feisinger's Kas & Weinstub'n and in the Fisch-Bäda is there no non-alcoholic beer - but of course numerous other non-alcoholic beverages.
+Since 2024, this also includes the festival tents where beer from Augustinerbräu is served.

-The prices for a liter of non-alcoholic beer at the Oktoberfest are the same as for the respective alcoholic Oktoberfest beers in the festival tents.
+The prices for a measure of non-alcoholic beer at the Oktoberfest are the same as for the respective alcoholic Wiesn beers in the festival tents.
 An overview of the beer and drink prices can be found here.

-Some tents, such as the Schottenhamel, charge 9.80 euros for a liter of water.
-In other tents, such as the Augustiner Festzelt, you pay 10.20 euros.
-In the Schützen festival tent and many other tents, thirsty water drinkers are charged over 11 euros.
-In the wine tent one must plan for 14 euro for a liter sparkling, but alcohol and calorie-free benefit.
-The cheapest mineral water is available for 7.90 euros in the Goldener Hahn.
+There are tents like the Käfer Wiesn-Schnänke, where a pint of water costs 9.40 euros.
+In other tents, such as the Augustiner Festzelt, you pay 10.60 euros.
+In the Schützen-Festzelt and many other tents, thirsty water drinkers are charged over 11 euros.
+In the Weinzelt you have to budget 14.67 euros for a liter of sparkling, but alcohol- and calorie-free pleasure.
+The cheapest place to get mineral water is the Goldener Hahn for 8.20 euros.

 Free drinking water stations on the festival grounds